Nursing: Direct Entry Graduate Programs

 GRE scores are not required for our graduate nursing programs at Simmons University.

 Official scores are required; copies of student score reports are not acceptable.
 The TOEFL code is 3761.
 A minimum score of 570 (paper-based), 230 (computer-based,) or 88 (internet-based) is required.
-The TOEFL should be taken well in advance of the application deadline in order for the official scores to be received in time; it takes 5-6 weeks to receive scores from ETS.
+The TOEFL should be taken well in advance of the application deadline for the official scores to be received in time; it takes 5-6 weeks to receive scores from ETS.
 Further information about TOEFL can be obtained by contacting Educational Testing Service (ETS) by telephone at 609-771-7670 or by visiting their website.

 Information about the Duolingo English Test can be found by visiting their website.